JCriz01/JCriz01/README.md

 <h1 align="center">Hi 👋, I'm Jesse</h1>
 <h3 align="center">an aspiring fullstack developer and a current junior in college.
-This github is more like a collection of programs and projects that will showcase how I improve over time.</h3>
+This github is more like a collection of programs and projects that will showcase the projects that I develop.</h3>
 <img src="https://media.tenor.com/images/b24460d29cfb2126afbba78c2b02a0d3/tenor.gif" align="right" alt="Coding gif" width="400">

 - 🔭 I’m currently working on **FullStack social media app inspired by Threads**